recordcrash/ravenbot/README.md

 ### Roadmap
 Features I would like to add in the future are listed below:
 * A search feature that doesn't suck (would probably require tagging and processing all chapters of the story by hand)
-* Move images into a files/ or images/ folder so I'm not a walking embarrassment

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)